-Lynchburg College has been approved by its accrediting agency, the Southern Association of Colleges and Schools (SACS), to offer degrees at the doctoral level.
+University of Lynchburg has been approved by its accrediting agency, the Southern Association of Colleges and Schools (SACS), to offer degrees at the doctoral level.

-The SACS approval was the first step in the accreditation process for the Doctor of Physical Therapy (DPT) program, the first doctoral program to be offered at Lynchburg College.
+The SACS approval was the first step in the accreditation process for the Doctor of Physical Therapy (DPT) program, the first doctoral program to be offered at University of Lynchburg.
 The three-year graduate program will prepare students desiring to enter the physical therapy profession.
 The College will next seek accreditation candidacy by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association.